kubernetes/website/docs/getting-started-guides/windows/index.md

 The Kubernetes control plane (API Server, Scheduler, Controller Manager, etc) continue to run on Linux, while the kubelet and kube-proxy can be run on Windows Server 2016 or later

-**Note:** Windows Server Containers on Kubernetes is an Beta feature in Kubernetes v1.9
+**Note:** Windows Server Containers on Kubernetes is a Beta feature in Kubernetes v1.9

 ## Build
 If you wish to build the code yourself, please refer to these [instructions](https://github.com/Microsoft/SDN/blob/master/Kubernetes/HOWTO-on-prem.md), otherwise the release binaries can be found at [https://github.com/kubernetes/kubernetes/releases](https://github.com/kubernetes/kubernetes/releases).